fchouteau/isae-practical-gcp/teacher/docs/2_docker.md

 ### So... containers ?

-- ... for deploying your models
+- ... for deployment
 - ... for standardized development environments
+- ... dependency management
 - ... for complex / large scale workflows

 **it works on my notebook !**